This page was last updated: March 8th, 2022

 Over the years we have been very fortunate in receiving many generous legacies.
 Such donations are recorded in a fine Book of Remembrance, housed in the Chapel at the Royal Cornwall Hospital.

-Once the formal business of the Charity has concluded, guests are invited to speak on a topic of general interest.
-An award ceremony is then held to honour those who have given 10, 15, 20, 25, 30 and 40 years service to the Charity and Hospital.
+The AGM is held in the Spring of each year.
+We take this opportunity to thank the volunteers for the many hours of dedicated service and an award ceremony is held to honour those who have given 10, 15, 20, 25, 30 and 40 years service to the Charity and Hospital.

-Chairman: Beatrice Dyer
+• Chairman: Beatrice Dyer

 The Friends have also recently made a substantial donation towards the complete redesign and refurbishment of the reception and waiting area, plus the substantial upgrade of Medical Ward 2.
 They provide grants towards many valuable items of equipment specifically needed at West Cornwall Hospital.